 I wrote the following text for the first publication of Pink Factory (분홍공장), a regional culture space in Hongcheon, Gangwon-do.
-Over the course of this summer, eleven artists from abroad spent some time at Pink Factory and created amazing art works for the final exhibition that took place in October.
+Over the course of this summer, eleven artists from Korea and abroad spent some time at Pink Factory and created amazing art works for the final exhibition that took place in October.
 I was there, helping out a bit with translation etc. While setting up and ‘guarding’ the exhibition (which took place in the basement of the Hwachon Town Hall 화촌면 면사무소), I had some time to have a good look at the works on show.
 The following are some impressions and thoughts, in the order of the exhibition (see the sketch).
 The upcoming “yearbook” of Pink Factory presents, on 160 pages, in color, and bi-lingual (Korean-English), the artists’ works, documentations of the residency program and public projects, as well as theoretical reflections on regionality.
 We edited, layouted, and designed the publication during most of December and it is ready for print now.
 Enjoy this little preview! (also available in Korean)

 by Jan Creutzenberg